Fractional Resurfacing: Bringing Your Natural Glow to the Surface

 Fractional Resurfacing Results

-Fractional surfacing, whether it is done with a CO2 laser or an EndyMed3DEEP radio frequency applicator, replaces aging or damaged skin with new, healthy skin cells.
-The recovery time required varies from patient to patient and depends on the method of resurfacing used.
+Fractional surfacing, whether it is done with a CO2 laser or an ENDYMED™3DEEP radio frequency applicator, replaces aging or damaged skin with new, healthy skin cells.
+The recovery time required typically ranges from 1-2 days up to 5-6 days, depending on the method of resurfacing used.
 In the weeks following treatment, patients notice tighter, smoother skin and a reduction in fine lines, wrinkling and skin discoloration.
 For optimal results with the RF method, we typically recommend a series of three fractional RF resurfacing sessions spaced over a period of six months.

 Ideal Candidates for Fractional Resurfacing